 US And Chinese Drones Compete for Everest’s Slopes

 On Friday, May 1, a helicopter landed on the Seven Summit Treks helipad at Everest Base Camp carrying dignitaries from the United States.
-[One has to note that a helicopter has already landed at the top of Everest] Sergio Gor, the US Ambassador to India and Special Envoy for South and Central Asian Affairs, had come to Base Camp to promote American drone technology — part of the Trump Administration’s “Trade Not Aid” policy, implemented after the shuttering of USAID and other foreign aid programs.
+Sergio Gor, the US Ambassador to India and Special Envoy for South and Central Asian Affairs, had come to Base Camp to promote American drone technology — part of the Trump Administration’s “Trade Not Aid” policy, implemented after the shuttering of USAID and other foreign aid programs.

 A Home Ministry official said the decision to suspend Airlift’s operations was influenced in part by concerns relayed through the Foreign Ministry, amid heightened sensitivity over the presence of both American and Chinese technologies on Everest.
 “There were also reports circulating that Airlift was planning to deploy a robot from an American company,” the official quoted in Asia News Network said.
 Nepal currently has no legal framework permitting a non-human entity to attempt an ascent of the peak.